DanielMadden/workbook/src/reflections/wk9/01-Day.md

 <br/>

 ```
-Up to this point we've been in agreement of what everything should look like...
+Up to this point we've been in agreement of what everything should look like.
 ```
 <br/><hr/><br/>